Property assessment is the process of assigning a dollar value to a property for the purpose of taxation.

 An assessed person has the right to receive or see all assessment-related information about their own property as well as a summary of information on properties similar to theirs.
 Sections 299 and 300 of the Municipal Government Act provide more detail as to what is required when a request is made.

-- Publicly owned infrastructure or equivalent privately owned facilities
+- Publicly owned infrastructure or equivalent privately-owned facilities

-- Property in Indian reserves
+- Property in First Nation reserves

 - Property in Metis settlements

 - Growing crops